lorin/resilience-engineering/README.md

 * [The theory of graceful extensibility: basic rules that govern adaptive systems]
 * [Simon's Slice: Five Fundamental Tradeoffs that Bound the Performance of Human Work Systems](https://www.researchgate.net/publication/260404967_Simon's_Slice_Five_Fundamental_Tradeoffs_that_Bound_the_Performance_of_Human_Work_Systems)
 * [Anticipating the effects of technological change: A new era of dynamics for human factors](https://www.researchgate.net/publication/247512351_Anticipating_the_effects_of_technological_change_A_new_era_of_dynamics_for_human_factors)
+* [Common Ground and Coordination in Joint Activity]

 [The theory of graceful extensibility: basic rules that govern adaptive systems]: https://link.springer.com/article/10.1007%2Fs10669-018-9708-3